 There was one thing I overlooked during those planning and building years – self-care.
 I became seriously ill the summer after I left my full-time job.
 So ill I could not work my business or enjoy the fruits of my labor.
 As I lay in my hospital bed feeling defeated one of my mentors reminded me that I could either wallow in my sadness or learn and grow from it.

 It was in that moment that I realized the importance of true work-life balance.
 The importance of making self-care, family time and LIVING LIFE a priority while building your business.

 Two years after leaving my full-time job, I have a business that is thriving but more importantly I am present and involved with my family.
 I can check out when necessary.
 I don’t sacrifice sleep, time-off or time with the people who mean the most to me.

-Each quarter I open up my 4-week mastermind to 10 new and struggling female entrepreneurs to help them become more focused, consistent and strategic with their time and action.
-If this sounds like you, I would love to discuss if this group would be a fit for your needs.
-During our 30 minute call, we will talk about the top 3 problems you are facing in your business; what you need to move forward and be more productive; and if a group mastermind would be beneficial to your personal and professional growth.
+Through results-based 1:1 and group coaching, live trainings, and an assortment of digital products, I teach entrepreneurs how to successfully launch and sustain a business they love that suits their lifestyle.
+If this sounds like a conversation you would like to have, I would love to talk!
+During our 30 minute call, we will talk about the top 3 problems you are facing in your business; what you need to move forward and be more productive; and what products and / or services I offer would be beneficial to your personal and professional growth.
 Click here to schedule your call today.